The Best Things To Sell At A Farmer’s Market

 3. Mason Jar Gifts

-Print up a decorative label and instructions on how to mix up or cook the food and tie a decorative square or round of fabric over the top of the jar.
+Print up a decorative label and instructions on how to mix up or cook the food and tie a decorative square of fabric over the top of the jar.

 4. Dog Treats